sj-can/ngs_pipeline/docs/using_snakemake/README.md

   * Rules specify the process specific variables required to knit all processes together
   * Seaprate files enable rules to be neatly separated which is useful for readability and troubleshooting

+## Getting stuck in
+**Remember**
+  * Inputs need to link to outputs
+  * Endpoints need to be specified in the snakefile rule all

+The following steps need to be comfigured to add a rule to the pipeline.
+We are going to use the bwa command, which you previously used on the command line as an example.
+It is already partially completed.

-Lets start with the configuration.
+Lets start with the configuration file.
 Open it up to edit it.
 Add in the path to bwa executable (file)

     bwa:
         /home/ec2-user/software/bwa

 Now open up the snakefile

 We know we need to include a bwamem rule so let us pre-emptively include that here:

 include: "./bwamem"